-Starting October 2022, I will be Chargé de Recherche at Inria Saclay, in the ASCII team.
+Since October 2022, I am Chargé de Recherche at Inria Saclay, in the ASCII team.

 In 2021-2022, I was a postdoctoral researcher at Princeton University, in the ORFE department.

 I obtained my PhD at Inria Sophia-Antipolis, under the direction of Etienne Tanré and Romain Veltz, in the TOSCA team.

 I am interested in the analysis of large assemblies of interacting particles/agents.

 I am studying mathematically models of spiking neurons, where the dynamics of each neuron is stochastic and can be described using point/jump processes.